Adding a Streamline

 3. Select the Westerly, 5 m/s as the Simulation.

-4. Set the Direction to be Forward and Backward.
+4. Set the Seed Type to Boundary and the Direction to Forward and Backward

-5. Ensure that Auto-Seed is selected and enter a value of "2" as the Offset.
+7. Ensure that the Auto-Seed checkbox is selected and enter a value of "1.5 m" as the Offset.

 inFlux CFD Ventilation Simulation Streamlines